Series: EXCAVATIONS.

 INCENSUS wood, natural pearls, shell, incense, mirror, resin, fluorescent acrylic glass, 250x500mm

-The Latin word Incensus means to set on fire, to be ardent, passionate.
-Incense is aromatic biotic material that releases fragrant smoke when burned, and the word incense as a verb signifies 'to make very angry'.
+The Latin word Incensus means to set on fire, to be ardent, passionate, whereas Incense is aromatic biotic material that releases fragrant smoke when burned.
 A pearl is a hard, glistening object produced within the soft tissue of a living mollusk, formed when the animal is irritated by a foreign object trapped in its mantle.
-To protect itself, the mollusk secretes a substance called nacre the same substances it secretes to form its shell.
-The layers are deposited around the irritant and it grows over time, forming the pearl.
+To protect itself, the mollusk secretes a substance called nacre the same substances it secretes to form its shell, the layers are deposited around the irritant and it grows over time, forming the pearl.
+Real pearls will not burn in fire, but it was claimed that obsessive contemplation of ones reflection would cause the melting away of the aged layer of ones face, revealing a pearly juvenile appearance.